s0l0ist/node-seal/README.md

 ### Encrypt data

-Encryption is easily performed by passing the `value` (in shorthand notation) to the `encrypt` function.
+Encryption is easily performed by passing an array to the `value` parameter of the `encrypt` function.

 There are helper methods to save and revitalize a cipher.
 When reviving a cipher, there will need to be additional attributes set on the instance using the `set...` functions.